|LGV Cat C+E Driver (aka: Class 1 HGV Driver)

 The next step is a four-part theory test called the Driver Certificate of Professional Competence (CPC).
 You need the full driver CPC if lorry driving is the main part of your profession.
 You can read about all of the four driver CPC tests here, and how to book each of them through the DVLA website.

 When going for the tests, make sure you take all of the required documents with you; otherwise, you can’t take the tests, and will have to pay again to rebook.
 Just like the car driving tests, it’s essential to prepare for your driver CPC tests.
 There are lots of learning tools available, which explain each theory test, and allow you to do practice questions.
 Start by reading all of the information the DVLA provides.
 The tests follow a similar format to the driving licence theory test but are longer and more extensive.
 Once you have booked and passed the theory tests, you will need to then find a good training provider to prepare you for the practical tests.
-The total cost for the driver CPC tests is £230 using the official service; this doesn’t include practical lessons or tuition.

 Jake Preston, a transport administrator at Prestons of Potto in North Yorkshire, passed his driver CPC aged 19, and shares his advice: “Try to approach the process with a positive attitude and an open mind; this will make it more enjoyable, while maximising your development as a professional operator.
 A lot of drivers feel it’s a box-ticking exercise, where examiners are trying to tell experienced drivers how their job should be done.
 In reality, the programme ensures that best working practices are applied throughout the industry, which can only be beneficial to everybody.”